 Black leaders can now be found in every military branch and area of service.
 But it’s important to remember that this was not always true.
 If you live near Pensacola, Florida then visit the Chappie James Museum that celebrates the first Black 4-star general of the Air Force.

 Please share with us below some of the ways your family observes Black History.

-Author: D’Antrese McNeil, PCSgrades Blogger Affiliate is a proud Mil Spouse.
+Author: D’Antrese McNeil is a proud military spouse.
 She is a stay at home mom, as well as a photographer and vlogger/blogger.
-She is also the Pax River Military Spouse of the Year 2017!
-Her Facebook followers are often entertained with her tales from military life to life in general.
+She is also the Pax River Military Spouse of the Year 2017.
 D’Antrese is a proud Houston, Texas Native.
 She enjoys Hip Hop, R and B and country music and is a big Foodie!
 Check her out on YouTube: D’Antrese Le’Chelle and FaceBook: D’Antrese Le’Chelle.